On the map, the West Prong of the Little River divides Sevierville from Pigeon Forge.

 One of the premier attractions to Sevier County over the decades has been the car culture.

-In particular, from the Rod Runs to cruising up and down the strip, that 50s/60s American graffiti vibe is a big part of the social fabric of the area.
+In particular, from the Rod Runs to cruising up and down the strip, the 50s/60s American graffiti vibe is a big part of the social fabric of the area.

 Here, my friends, we may well have found genius.